QodeHub/slydepay-php-rest-api/README.md

 $ composer require qodehub/slydepay-php-rest-api
 ```

 > In Laravel 5.5, [service providers and aliases are automatically registered](https://laravel.com/docs/5.5/packages#package-discovery).
-If you're using Laravel 5.5 or newer version, skip ahead directly to step 3 (do not pass go, but do collect $200).
+If you're using Laravel 5.5 or newer version, skip ahead directly to step 3.

 Once the composer installation completes, you can add the service provider and alias the facade.
 Open `config/app.php`, and make the following changes: